Financial Toolset

 Real Estate

-Example: Selling a home valued at $300,000 can take six months or more, depending on market conditions and buyer availability.
+Example: A home valued at $300,000 can easily take six months or more to sell, depending on the local market and how many buyers are looking.

 Retirement Accounts

-Example: A $100,000 withdrawal from a 401(k) before age 59½ could incur a 10% penalty and additional income taxes, significantly reducing the net amount received.
+Example: Withdrawing $100,000 from a 401(k) before age 59ยฝ could cost you a 10% penalty plus regular income taxes, shrinking your payout dramatically.

 Collectibles and Artwork

-Example: A painting valued at $50,000 might take months to sell, and selling it quickly might require a discount of 20% or more.
+Example: A painting valued at $50,000 might take months to sell through a gallery or auction.
+Selling it quickly to a private dealer might force you to accept a discount of 20% or more.

 Private Equity and Business Ownership

-Example: Selling a 10% stake in a small business valued at $1 million could take years and might require seller financing or other concessions.
+Example: Selling your 10% stake in a small business valued at $1 million could take years.
+The deal might even require you to offer seller financing to close it.

 Certain Financial Securities